ubiquity/uniswap-v3-liquidity-provider-indicator/README.md

 1. The breakeven line of the Uniswap V3 LP position (downwards, to the right)
 1. The divergence loss line of the Uniswap V3 LP position (upwards, to the right)

 Optimally, the liquidity provider should seek to maintain the price of the asset (ETH) inside of all the ranges (above breakeven & bottom of range, and below divergence loss & top of range.)
-However, depending on your greater asset management strategy, sometimes its fine to be anywhere above the breakeven line!
+However, depending on your greater asset management strategy, generally it is fine to be anywhere above the breakeven line!